 Education: Princeton University, Stetson University College of Law (JD)

 Renee Montgomery is part owner and vice president of the WNBA Atlanta Dream.
 Montgomery has won three Girls State Basketball Championships and graduated from the University of Connecticut as a two-time All-American in 2009.
 She was drafted fourth in the WNBA and won two WNBA championships while also being named an All-Star and Sixth Woman of the Year in her 11-year professional career.
 She retired in 2021 after sitting out the 2020 season to focus on social reform and justice.
-Montgomery also serves as a sports analyst for NBA/ESPN and is a celebrity host to numerous media outlets and host of her weekly podcast Montgomery & Company.
+That same year, she became co-owner and vice president of the Atlanta Dream, making her the first WNBA player to become an owner and executive of an WNBA team.
+Montgomery also serves as a sports analyst and a celebrity host to numerous media outlets and host of her weekly podcast Montgomery & Company.

 Education: University of Connecticut

 First job: My first “real job” was being a broadcaster for NBA TV.

 Toughest challenge: Opting out of the 2020 WNBA season